manateelazycat/lsp-bridge/README.md

 Advantages of lsp-bridge:
 1. Blazingly fast: Offload LSP request and data analysis to an external process, preventing Emacs from getting stuck due to delays or large data triggering garbage collection
 2. Remote Completion: Built-in support for remote server code completion, with various login methods such as passwords and public keys, supports tramp protocol and jump server, supports Docker
-3. Plug and play: Ready to use immediately after installation, no additional configuration required, no need to tweak with completion frontend, completion backend and multi-backend mix
+3. Plug and play: Can be used immediately after installation, requires no additional configuration, no need to manually set up frontend completion, backend completion, or multi-backend integration configurations, code completion also works in org-mode src blocks
 4. Multi-server fusion: A simple JSON is all you need to combine multiple LSP Servers into one file that provides services for example Python which offers code completion with Pyright and diagnostic and formatting capabilities with Ruff
 5. Flexible Customization: Customizing LSP server options is as simple as using a JSON file, allowing different projects to have different JSON configurations with just a few lines of rules